mjlab: A Lightweight Framework for GPU-Accelerated Robot Learning: Design Philosophy and Scope

 \paragraph{Physics backend.} \mjlab{} targets a single physics stack, MuJoCo Warp, to prioritize simulation transparency and debuggability.
 The framework exposes MuJoCo-native \mono{MjModel} and \mono{MjData} structures for direct inspection and state access.
 A non-goal is cross-simulator portability~\citep{Amazon_FAR_and_Abbeel_Holosoma}; \mjlab{} favors precise control and interpretability over backend generality.

-\paragraph{Sensing and rendering.} \mjlab{} provides depth and raycast sensors for geometric perception.
-High-fidelity RGB rendering is out of scope.
+\paragraph{Sensing and rendering.} \mjlab{} provides ray-cast, depth, and RGB camera sensors for geometric and visual perception.
+Photorealistic rendering is out of scope.
 This does not preclude vision-based policies: a common approach is to train privileged policies using full state, then distill into vision-based controllers using external rendering.

 \paragraph{Environment composition.} \mjlab{} adopts Isaac Lab's manager-based API, where environments are built from reusable, composable components rather than monolithic definitions.
 Modular terms for observations, rewards, events, and curricula reduce code duplication across tasks.
 The implementation remains fully MuJoCo-native; users work directly with MuJoCo models and conventions.